C201finalProject/CodeCrafters---Automated-Data-Extraction-with-OCR/README.md

 1. Load images into the application.
 2. Perform image processing.
 3. Run OCR for text extraction.
-4. Generate and populate Excel files.
+4. Generate and populate csv files.

 ### GitHub Operations